afeld/computing-in-context/test.md

 Recommendation: Try completing them without using a search engine, generative AI, the course materials, etc.

 - What types can a pandas column be?
 Come up with at least three.
-- What are some scenarios where you'd need to convert between Python/pandas types?
+- What are some scenarios where you'd need to deal with types in pandas?
 Come up with at least three.
 - How do you make a link in Markdown?
 - How does `groupby()` work?
 - What is resampling used for?
 Include an example.